 “Perhaps Albania?”
 I said.

 I had heard good things about Albania, and it’s supposed to be less expensive than other parts of Europe.
 Or perhaps I’d go to a different destination in Eastern Europe.
-I had never been to Romania or Bosnia and Herzegovina either.
-Or Georgia.
-Or Bulgaria.
-Or Montenegro for that matter.
+I’d never been to Romania or Bosnia and Herzegovina either.
+Nor had I been to Georgia, Bulgaria, or Montenegro for that matter.

 Tracy just looked at me and said in a slight you-must-be-crazy drawl, “Eastern Europe?
 It’s NOVEMBER!
 It’s COLD!”